Bojay Filimoeatu

-Bojay Bruce Feleunga Filimoeatu (born December 6, 1989) is an American football coach and former linebacker who is currently the defensive line coach at UNLV.
+Bojay Bruce Feleunga Filimoeatu (born December 6, 1989) is an American football coach and former linebacker who is currently the interim defensive coordinator and inside linebackers coach at San Jose State.
 He played college football at Utah State and played in the NFL briefly for the Oakland Raiders before becoming a college football coach.

-Early life and high school career
+Early life

 Born in Fontana, California and raised in West Valley City, Utah, Filimoeatu graduated from Granger High School in West Valley City in 2008.
 He played at linebacker and fullback at Granger.

 College career

 Returning to his native California, Filimoeatu began his college football career on the junior college level at Mt.
 San Antonio College (Mt.
 SAC) in Walnut near Los Angeles.
 Helping Mt.
 SAC win its second straight state title, Filimoeatu was the 2010 CCCAA Defensive MVP.
 On January 30, 2011, Filimoeatu signed his letter of intent with Utah State, one of four Division I FBS schools to offer him scholarships.

-He started all 26 games in the 2011 and 2012 seasons at Utah State and registered 112 tackles (48 solo), eight sacks, one interception, two passes defensed, two forced fumbles and one fumble recovery.
+He started all 26 games in the 2011 and 2012 seasons at Utah State and registered 112 tackles (48 solo), eight sacks, one interception, two passes defended, two forced fumbles and one fumble recovery.
 During his senior season, he posted 71 tackles and five sacks.